dogsbodytech/pi-display/README.md

 ## Installation ##

-1. Install the latest Raspbian Debian Jessie Lite (Last tested with 2016-09-23-raspbian-jessie-lite.zip)
+1. Install the latest Raspbian Debian Jessie Lite (Last tested with 2016-11-25-raspbian-jessie-lite.zip)

-   You can always grab the latest from  https://downloads.raspberrypi.org/raspbian_lite_latest
+   You can always grab the latest from  https://downloads.raspberrypi.org/raspbian_lite_latest touch /boot/ssh to enable SSH before putting the card in the Pi.

 2. Login to the Raspberry Pi (SSH as pi user) and update everything...